Reading: Appendix B. Qwen Code Compatibility

 MCP and External APIs

-- read-only for triage and checks;
+• read-only for triage and verification;

-- separate write tools for safe actions;
+• separate write tools for safe actions;

-- explicit confirmation and rollback conditions;
+• explicit confirmation and rollback conditions;

-Second Volume Terms
+Terms of the Second Volume

-| Verifier — votes | /review, separate Qwen session, sub-agent, or project script | | Implementor — votes | Qwen Code in default/auto-edit mode after an approved plan | | Safety — votes with veto on critical_risk | separate Qwen session with safety_review or project script checking blast radius and rollback conditions | | Coordinator — non-voting protocolist | human, CI task, or external orchestrator | | File tribunal | not a built-in command; combination of /review, scripts, reports, and rules in validation.md | | Spec gateway (Spec CI) | GitHub Actions or local scripts that may use qwen -p only as an auxiliary layer | | Budget keeper | external service or script; Qwen Code does not itself manage daily tier quota |
+| Verifier — votes | /review, a separate Qwen session, sub-agent, or project script | | Implementor — votes | Qwen Code in default/auto-edit mode after an approved plan | | Safety — votes with veto on critical_risk | a separate Qwen session with safety_review or a project script that checks blast radius and rollback conditions | | Coordinator — non-voting protocolist | a person, a CI task, or an external orchestrator | | File arbitration (tribunal) | not a built-in command; a combination of /review, scripts, reports, and rules in validation.md | | Spec gateway (Spec CI) | GitHub Actions or local scripts that may use qwen -p only as an auxiliary layer | | Budget keeper | an external service or script; Qwen Code itself does not manage the daily tier quota |

 Reference Links